zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 One thing you should definitely try is to convince people not to use DMs.
-You cannot forbid them completely, but they don't scale that well and it yet another place where office politics might be brewing.
+You cannot forbid them completely, but they don't scale that well and it is yet another place where office politics might be brewing.

 #### When to say something on Slack?

 Use it for volatile information or emergencies.
-One should not feel obliged to read every message in any of the numerous channels invited.
+One should not feel obliged to read every message in any of the numerous channels being invited.

 #### When to use @here and @channel